Smart Turn Detection

 Open source model for advanced conversational turn detection.
 Contribute to model training and development.

-Pipecat provides two implementations of Smart Turn Detection:
+Pipecat provides three implementations of Smart Turn Detection:

 - LocalCoreMLSmartTurnAnalyzer - Runs inference locally on Apple Silicon using CoreML